By Christine McIntosh

 [ii] Brain K, Burrows TL, Bruggink L, Malfliet A, Hayes C. Hodson FJ, Collins CE. diet and chronic non-cancer pain: the state of the art and future directions.
 J Clin Med, 2021;10(21) 5203.doi.org/10.3390/jcm10215203

 How Do Patients Book a Nutritional Session with Christine?

-Christine is on KumoCare and patients can book, pay (services are not covered by OHIP), and have their virtual appointment through the KumoCare platform.
+Patients can book, pay (services are not covered by OHIP), and have their virtual appointment through the following platform.